UJWALGUPTA/vegasVault/README.md

-# APT Casino - Somnia Network
+# VegasVault - Somnia Network

 A decentralized casino platform built on Somnia Network with Pyth Entropy for provably fair gaming and MetaMask Smart Accounts integration.

-## 🎮 The Story Behind APT Casino
+## 🎮 The Story Behind VegasVault

 A few days ago, I was exploring transactions on Etherscan when I saw an advertisement for a popular centralized casino platform offering a 200% bonus on first deposits.
 I deposited 120 USDT and received 360 USDT in total balance in their custodial wallet.